jul/yahi/README.rst

     wget -O- "http://www.maxmind.com/download/geoip/database/GeoLiteCountry/GeoIP.dat.gz" | zcat > /usr/local/data/GeoIP.dat

+Of course, this is the geoLite database, I don't include the data in the package since geoIP must be updated often to stay accurate.

 Default path for geoIP is data/GeoIP.dat
 Use as a script
 ---------------